“I’m afraid someone will steal my script. I’ve worked so hard on it and it’s really unique. I would be devastated if it got stolen. ”

 A best practice is to keep detailed notes and track where your idea is traveling — noting the names and companies of everyone who reads it.

-When you do a query letter mailing through Smart Girls, we give you a printed list of the people you’re sending to, the company, address, phone number and the individual’s name.
+When you do a query letter mailing through Smart Girls, part of your package includes a report listing the people you’re sending to, the company, address, email, phone number and the individual’s name.
 We also put the DATE on the list.
-This alone would not be enough to prove that someone stole your idea, but it would add to the circumstantial evidence.
+This alone would not be enough to prove that someone stole your idea, but adds to the circumstantial evidence.

 Unlike blind postings online, this is a paper trail on who sees your story.
 While it is not direct evidence, the more information you have to make your case, the better.